mickeyboxell/linkerd-lab/lab-5.md

 # Lab 5: Debugging Your Service

+## Summary
+This lab walks through using Linkerd and the Linkerd debug container to debug a sample application.

+### What Do You Need? ###
+* A Kubernetes cluster
+* A machine onto which you can install the Linkerd CLI

 ## Install the Sample Application

 To get a feel for how Linkerd would work for one of your services, you can install a demo application.
 The emojivoto application is a standalone Kubernetes application that uses a mix of gRPC and HTTP calls to allow the users to vote on their favorite emojis.